Volkswagen Golf GTI hatchback review

 If you've sat in a Golf GTI in any of its previous seven incarnations, you'll be instantly familiar with the interior theme of the eighth.
 There are tartan-trimmed seats with noticeably larger side bolsters than the regular car, and these gain integrated headrests for the first time.
 There are red flashes of trim - the GTI signature colour - and steel pedals.
 The digital instrument panel has also allowed for a virtual upgrade, with bespoke GTI graphics.

 Of course, the steering wheel is important in any GTI, and there’s a flat-bottomed item with exaggerated hand grips at either side, metallic bottom spokes and a GTI badge.
-The rest of the changes fall in line with the regular Mk8 Golf but transform the interior into a digital environment.
-A 10.25-inch infotainment screen butts up against the instrument binnacle and, with very few physical buttons, the narrow dashboard is dominated by air vents and a metallic strip.
-Meanwhile, a tiny gear selector for the automatic gearbox frees up space for cup holders and your smartphone.
-Ambient lighting with 30 colours is standard and includes a GTI-mode for the first time.
+The rest of the changes fall in line with the regular Mk8.5 Golf but transform the interior into a digital environment.
+One important change over the pre-facelift car, we’re happy to report, is the introduction of a backlit control bar under the infotainment screen, and the removal of the frustrating touch-sensitive steering wheel buttons in favour of good old-fashioned physical buttons.

 Practicality & boot space

 As three-door models have fallen out of favour with buyers, manufacturers have managed to save on the cost of engineering a different body shell.
 The Mk8 GTI is five-door only, with virtually no loss in practicality versus the standard model.
-It's easy to get in and out - so long as you don't mind the jutting front seat supports - or put a child seat in the back, with plenty of room for four adults.
+It's easy to get in and out – so long as you don't mind climbing around the more prominent front seat bolsters – or put a child seat in the back, with plenty of room for four adults.

-With no four-wheel drive or electrification taking up extra space, the boot measures 374 litres, so there's no lack of practicality compared with the standard Golf.
+With no four-wheel drive or electrification taking up extra space (if you want the latter, Volkswagen also offers the sporty Golf GTE), the boot measures 374 litres, so there's no lack of practicality compared with the standard Golf.
 Fold the seats down and space increases to 1,237 litres of space.
 We'll need to wait and see if the GTI is homologated for a tow bar, should you want to pull a small trailer or even a caravan.

 Reliability & safety